rsm-gh/akbl/README.md

-**Pease consider that this software is not actively developed.** I created it in 2014 for managning my Alienware M14X-R1 (where it fully works) and even if I want to help the other users of the GNU/Linux community, I don't have either the time or the hardware to do it.
+**Please consider that this software is not actively developed.** I created it in 2014 for managing my Alienware M14X-R1 (where it fully works) and even if I want to help the other users of the GNU/Linux community, I don't have either the time or the hardware to do it.

-Also since 2019 many users with recent alienware computers are facing issues, probably because DELL has changed the usb protocol and it is different from the old computers.
+Also since 2019 many users with recent alienware computers are facing issues, probably because DELL has changed the USB protocol and it is different from the old computers.
 Such computers are not yet supported and some interesting information and code can be found in the open issues.

 Best regards,
 rsm~